 - Before You Register

-Complete prerequisites for the course.
+To meet the prerequisites for this course, you must demonstrate reading proficiency by providing one of the following tests or transcripts.
 If you are mailing official transcripts, please send to:

 Office of Admissions